dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr.md

    This code:

    * [Creates and starts a connection](xref:signalr/javascript-client#connect-to-a-hub).
-   * Adds to the connection a handler that receives messages from the hub and adds them to the unordered list in *index.cshtml*.
+   * Adds to the submit button a handler that sends messages to the hub.
-   * Adds to the submit button in *index.cshtml* a handler that sends messages to the hub.
+   * Adds to the connection object a handler that receives messages from the hub and adds them to the list.

 ## Run the app